 Section 1 Budget Committees

 Each college shall, in a manner determined by vote of the college faculty, create a college budget committee.
-According to procedures set by the University Academic Budget Commission, it shall propose to that commission allocation of funds for supplies, capital and travel, and student assistance.
+According to procedures set by the University Academic Budget Commission, the college budget committee shall propose to that commission allocation of funds for supplies, capital and travel, and student assistance.

 Section 2 Curriculum Committees

 Each college shall, in a manner determined by vote of the college faculty, create a college curriculum committee.
-According to the procedures set forth by the Undergraduate Curriculum Commission, it shall propose to that commission changes in the college curriculum.
+According to the procedures set forth by the University Undergraduate Curriculum Commission, the college curriculum committee shall propose to that commission changes in the college curriculum.